 Securitize's Record Revenue Masks Deepening Losses Ahead of SPAC Merger

 Asset servicing revenue surged 201% to $8.3 million, signaling that Securitize's pivot to fund services is paying off.
 However, tokenization revenue remained nearly flat at $11.1 million, suggesting the core business is stagnating.
+This divergence indicates that the real value lies in back-end infrastructure, not in token issuance itself.
 Adjusted EBITDA plummeted from $4.1 million to $800,000, raising questions about operational efficiency.
+The company is spending heavily to scale, but the path to profitability remains elusive.

 Strategic Consequences: Who Gains, Who Loses?